-Freshwater is part of the Manly-Freshwater National and World Surfing Reserve that recognises the historical, cultural and environmental values of famous surfing beaches.
-It is where Duke Kahanamoku held his famous 1915 surfing demonstration that popularised surfing in Australia.
+Freshwater is part of the Manly-Freshwater National and World Surfing Reserve that recognises the historical, cultural, and environmental values of famous surfing beaches.

 - Good family beach with good swimming conditions and excellent body boarding at the south end.